JuliaGtk/Gtk4Makie.jl/README.md

 Interactive [Makie](https://github.com/JuliaPlots/Makie.jl) plots in [Gtk4](https://github.com/JuliaGtk/Gtk4.jl) windows.

 This package combines GTK's GtkGLArea and the GLMakie backend.
 Mouse and keyboard interactivity works just like in GLMakie's GLFW-based backend.
-There are two ways to draw GLMakie plots using Gtk4Makie: as independent widgets (`GtkMakieWidget`), which can be placed at will inside other Gtk4 layout widgets, or as single plots in windows (`GTKScreen`) analogous to GLMakie's `GLScreen`, which is used for its GLFW-based windows.
+There are two ways to draw GLMakie plots using Gtk4Makie:
+1. In widgets (`GtkMakieWidget`), which can be placed at will inside other Gtk4 layout widgets.
+2. As single plots in windows (`GTKScreen`) analogous to GLMakie's `GLScreen`.

 For the window-based plots, Control-W (or Command-W on a Mac) closes the window and F11 (or Command-Shift-F on a Mac) fullscreens the window.
 Control-S (or Command-S on a Mac) opens a dialog for saving the figure to a PNG file.